anti-cheat-systems by gmh5225

 ```

-- Input pattern analysis
+- Raw input timing and pattern analysis

-- Movement anomaly detection
+- Movement and aim anomaly detection

-- Statistical improbability flagging
+- Statistical improbability and ML-assisted scoring

 ```